 These headphones from Puro are at the deluxe end of the market and are constructed from durable aluminum.
 They work with both Bluetooth or via a cable and are available in five color options.
 They feature Puro limiter circuitry ensuring the volume never passes the critical 85-decibel level.

 These look and feel very classy.
 They are obviously well made and look professional.
 They will appeal to those who are a little old for bright colors and stickers and who want something a bit more grown-up in style.

 The volume limiting system is excellent and the phones do a great job of blocking external noise which means you won’t need to turn them up.
 As you would expect at this price point, the sound quality is excellent and easily outperforms any of the rivals.
 Battery life is about 18 hours.

 We could only identify the most minor of drawbacks with these phones.
 There is no share option in Bluetooth mode so if you have two youngsters and two pairs, you will have to use cables and a splitter.
 They only come with a soft carry case and if you want a hard case to protect them, you have to pay.

 These are a top-end pair of kids’ phones that justify their high price tag by their performance.
-They look good, they’re comfortable, they limit volume well and the sound quality is great – the only reason you wouldn’t want to buy these is because you are unwilling to pay so much for kids’ phones but we consider these to be some of the best headphones for kids on the market.
+They look good, they’re comfortable, they limit volume well and the sound quality is great.
+The only reason you wouldn’t want to buy these is because you are unwilling to pay so much for kids’ phones but we consider these to be some of the best headphones for kids on the market.